 Until the arrival of a resident minister, James Smith and George Langhorne conducted the services at St. James' Church.
 The Reverend James Clow, a Presbyterian minister officiated there for several months in 1838.

-Reverend Adam Compton Thomsonarrived in the brig "Jewess" on On September 26th, 1840 and on November 30th, he was able to open a little stone building at Brighton.
+Reverend Adam Compton Thomson1800-1859, and his wife Adelaide Zelie 1804-1855 (died in Tasmania) arrived in the brig "Jewess" on On September 26th, 1840 (and children Isabella Felicia Nat Thomson was Christened 1843, Ferdinand George Thomson 1845).
+On 30th November 1840, he was able to open a little stone building at Brighton.
 Dr. W. B. Wilmot, a layman, carried on the services, until the Reverend Brickwood was appointed to minister there in 1849, after the arrival of Bishop Charles Perry.

 Rev Adam Compton Thompson/Thomson served for many years at St James Church, Melbourne.